FaaSO: Why, What, How

 There is ZERO MAGIC here.
 If you know docker, you know how FaaSO works.
 If you want, you can do exactly what FaaSO does using docker commands, and FaaSO won't mind.

-In addition to all your funkos, FaaSO will run one container of its own: the faaso-proxy
+In addition to all your funkos, FaaSO will run one container of its own: the faaso-proxy.

 The Proxy

-exposed to the users / the Internet.
-It will automatically work as
+The proxy listens on port 8888 and is the only thing that needs to be exposed to the users / the Internet.
+It will automatically work as reverse proxy for all funkos.

 Internally, the proxy uses caddy as a reverse proxy and configures it as needed when funkos are started or stopped.